Cheapest electricity in Adelaide, SA

 How do we calculate the cheapest electricity and gas plans in Adelaide, SA

-- Usage rates: The rate (in c) charged for each kWh of electricity or megajoule (MJ) of gas used.
+- Usage rates: The rate paid (in c) for every kWh of electricity or megajoule (MJ) of gas used.

-- Supply rates: Fixed rates paid each day (in c) to stay connected to the grid (for electricity) or gas mains (for gas).
+- Supply rates: Fixed daily cost paid to maintain a connection with the grid (for electricity) and/or the gas mains.

 - Estimated annual usage: The estimated annual energy usage of a residential customer living in the SA Powers Network (for electricity) and the Australian Gas Network (for gas).
 This figure currently sits at 4,000kWh for electricity customers on a single rate tariff and 14,800 MJ for gas customers.

-This SA reference price, also known as the default market offer (DMO), is a benchmark price set by the Australian Energy Regulator (AER) every July 1st, preventing customers from paying too much to keep the lights on.
-Currently, SA’s reference price sits at $2,301/year.
+- Reference price (electricity only): The SA reference price, also known as the default market offer (DMO), is a benchmark price set by the Australian Energy Regulator (AER) every July 1st, preventing customers from paying too much to keep the lights on.
+Currently, SA’s reference price on the SA Power Networks sits at $2,301.
+On 1 July 2026, the reference price will increase to $2,334.
+The DMO will also introduce reference prices for time of use (ToU) tariffs and a new solar sharer offer that offers free electricity between 12pm and 3pm.

 - Demand tariff (electricity only): An extra ‘demand’ charge followed by standard supply and usage charges.
 To apply for a demand tariff, you will need a smart meter installed.